Jane Elliott, PhD | Coaching

 Shouldn't it be easier to do the things we're good at?

-As an academic who has mentored hundreds of people from the BA to the PhD level and beyond, one of my professional specialties is helping people bring their very best work into the world.
+As a professor who has mentored hundreds of people from the BA to the PhD level and beyond, one of my professional specialties is helping people bring their very best work into the world.

 So I have seen first-hand that what holds people back is rarely a lack of talent or effort.
 99% of the time, we get stuck because of how we feel about doing the work.
 And how we feel is fucking terrible.

 If you're in this boat, you probably know this terribleness shows up in lots of ways.
 But generally they fall into two general categories: hiding and chasing.

 The soul-destroying experience of hiding